yonamelia/dssg.github.io/_posts/2014-08-27-nfp-undefinable-unmeasurable.markdown

 Today, NFP serves a diverse population of mothers across 43 states.
 However, what all of these mothers have in common is that they are young, first-time, low-income mothers.
 The majority of them are unmarried and many of them are 19 years old or younger.
 Hence, this is a highly vulnerable population.

 <img src="/img/posts/nfp-demos.png">
+*Data for mothers enrolled in NFP between 2007-2010*

 ####To Define the “Undefinable” and Measure the “Unmeasurable”